 Annual Boxing Evening & Charity Auction

-On February Friday 26th there was another evening of Boxing with dinner and a auction in aid of our charities.
-Surrey Dolphins have been named as the main local benefactor.
-There are usually two local charities and one international one.
+On February Friday 24th there is another evening of Boxing with dinner and a auction in aid of our charities.
+This will be the 40th occasion this has been held

-We are indebted to Spicer Haart for their very generous sponsorship of the 2016 evening.
-This was the 39th consecutive year this has taken place and an important date in the social and sporting calendar.
-Yet again this was a special evening with nine bouts between the South of England and a Select Irish Team and included a junior bout,senior bouts and a women's bout.
-This was an evening to remember for the quality of the boxing.
-This special event was one not to be missed.
+We are indebted to Spicer Haart for their very generous sponsorship.
+This is an important date in the social and sporting calendar.
+Yet again will be a special evening with many bouts.
+This is an evening to remember for the quality of the boxing.
+This special event is one not to be missed.

 For Further information and an application form Click HERE